ChrisKruegerDev/androidx-kit/README.md

 ```

 ## License
-Placebox AndroidX is published under the Apache 2.0 license.
+Android Elements is published under the Apache 2.0 license.